What is Short Selling?

 - Short selling is used by big institutions for hedging purposes.
 Big corporates who are dependent on commodities whose prices might fluctuate in the future use short selling to hedge their risk.
 For example, tata motors have huge exposure to the UK market.
 Hence to hedge the risk of the great Britain pound going down, they will short sell GBP futures contracts to minimize any adverse movement of the underlying.

 - Short selling is the only mechanism through which money can be made in the falling market or recession periods.
 Also, the leverage short selling provides is much better than buying the underlying product.
 That’s why it’s a common saying in financial markets that more money is made by selling than buying.

-- Short sellers though a try to make a call based on the events (like quarterly release declaration) or bad news but most often than not, the news is already priced at the current market price.
-At that moment, you might find the price appreciating after some time even though everything about the stock looks bad.
-In this scenario, even after doing every research, short-seller might lose money.
+- Short sellers though a try to make a call based on the events (like quarterly release declaration) or bad news, but most often than not, the news is already priced at the current market price.
+At that moment, you might find the price appreciating after some time, even though everything about the stock looks bad.
+In this scenario, even after doing every research, the short-seller might lose money.